 Practising your religion

-Our Chaplaincy is made up of Christian (Catholic, Church in Wales (Anglican), Methodist, and Eastern Christian), Hindu and Muslim chaplains.
+Exploring life and faith, and building community, our diverse chaplaincy is at the service of the university helping students to settle in and meet new people.
+Our chaplaincy is made up of Christian (Catholic, Church in Wales (Anglican), Methodist, and Eastern Christian), Buddhist and Muslim chaplains.
 We also have a Jewish chaplain who is chaplain to all of the universities in the south west of the UK.

-They work alongside other faith communities in Cardiff, welcoming students from all parts of the world, regardless of their nationality, religion, gender or orientation, and are committed to encouraging discussion between students of different faiths and backgrounds.
+We work alongside other faith communities in Cardiff, welcoming students from all parts of the world, regardless of their nationality, religion, gender or orientation, and are committed to encouraging discussion between students of different faiths and backgrounds.

-They each provide advice and care, support student groups and organise regular programmes of worship, lectures and social justice outreach, as well as fun events open to all.
-Our diverse chaplaincies are at the service of the University community helping students to settle in and meet new people.
+Our chaplaincy provides advice and care, supports student groups, and organise regular programmes of worship, lectures and social justice outreach, as well as fun events open to all.
+Find out more about our news and events on Facebook.

 Finding others who share your faith

 There are various religious societies in the Students’ Union representing different faiths which you can join including, the Islamic, Jewish and Christian Societies.

 Places of worship for all major religions and faiths can be found around the city.
-The Chaplaincy has information about all the churches, synagogues, temples and other places of worship around Cardiff.
+The Chaplaincy has information about all the local churches, synagogues, temples and other places of worship around Cardiff.